-If a child discloses - we will:

-- · Accept what the child says. - Stay calm; the pace should be dictated by the child without them being pressed for detail.
+- 1. That our school will be a safe place where children feel able to talk to a trusted adult if they are concerned or worried. - 2.
+We are also determined that all staff, including volunteers, will know how to respond appropriately should a child disclose to them. - 10.2 If a child discloses we will: - Accept what the child says. - Stay calm; the pace should be dictated by the child without them being pressed for detail.
 DO NOT ASK LEADING QUESTIONS such as "did x touch you there?"
-It is our role to listen not to investigate. - If more information is needed to establish if there has been abuse use open questions such as "describe what happened?" "tell me what happened?" - Use age-appropriate vocabulary and language; avoid jargon or terms the child may not understand. - Be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'Have you spoken to anyone else about this?' - Acknowledge how hard it maybe for the child to tell anyone what has happened. - Not criticise the perpetrator, the child may well have a relationship with them. - Not promise confidentiality but reassure the child that they have done the right thing, explain whom we will have to tell (the Designated Safeguarding Lead) and why and, depending on the child's age, what the next stage will be.
-It is important that we avoid making promises that we cannot keep such as "I'll stay with you all the time" or "it will be all right now." - The Designated Safeguarding Lead will decide on when and how to contact the parent / carer to share concerns. - The Designated Safeguarding Lead will share concerns with parents / carers before making a referral to IFD unless by doing so could escalate the risk to the child or other vulnerable person or impede a police investigation. - If we are in any doubt as to whether to refer the matter, we will speak and discuss with IFD.
+It is our role to listen not to investigate. - If more information is needed to establish if there has been abuse use open questions such as "describe what happened?" "tell me what happened?" - Use age-appropriate vocabulary and language; avoid jargon or terms the child may not understand.

+- Be careful not to burden the child with guilt by asking questions like "Why didn't you tell me before?" but you could ask 'Have you spoken to anyone else about this?' - Acknowledge how hard it maybe for the child to tell anyone what has happened. - Not criticise the perpetrator, the child may well have a relationship with them. - Not promise confidentiality but reassure the child that they have done the right thing, explain whom we will have to tell (the Designated Safeguarding Lead) and why and, depending on the child's age, what the next stage will be.
+It is important that we avoid making promises that we cannot keep such as "I'll stay with you all the time" or "it will be all right now." - The Designated Safeguarding Lead will decide on when and how to contact the parent / carer to share concerns. - The Designated Safeguarding Lead will share concerns with parents / carers before making a referral to IFD unless by doing so could escalate the risk to the child or other vulnerable person or impede a police investigation.

-10.3 RECORDING INFORMATION
+If we are in any doubt as to whether to refer the matter, we will speak and discuss with IFD.

-When recording information, we will:
+10.3 When recording information, we will:

-- Be aware that any records made may well be used in subsequent investigations and possible court hearings. - Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
-Record facts and what was said but not your assumption or interpretation. - If it is observation of bruising or an injury record the detail, e.g., "right arm above elbow". - Use skin / body maps if necessary specimen examples are available at Annex 7 below.

-- Not take photographs. - Note the non-verbal behaviour and the key words in the language used by the child but do not to translate into 'adult language'. - Record the date, time and location where the notes were made and if anyone else was present. - Pass the notes as soon as possible to the Designated Safeguarding Lead.
+- 1. Be aware that any records made may well be used in subsequent investigations and possible court hearings. - 2.
+Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
+Record facts and what was said but not your assumption or interpretation. - 3.
+If it is observation of bruising or an injury record the detail, e.g., "right arm above elbow". - 4.
+Use skin / body maps if necessary specimen examples are available at Annex 7 below. - 5.
+Not take photographs. - 6.
+Note the non-verbal behaviour and the key words in the language used by the child but do not to translate into 'adult language'. - 7.
+Record the date, time, and location where the notes were made and if anyone else was present. - 8.
+Pass the notes as soon as possible to the Designated Safeguarding Lead. - 10.4 Reporting Forms - 1.
+Reporting forms will be readily available to all staff who may require them.
+Staff should not have to print forms off before being able to complete them. - Reporting forms will be located together with the latest copies of Keeping Children Safe in Education, Confidential Reporting Policy and the schools' child protection and safeguarding policy, at various easily accessible points through the school.